NUMSC-CoreFacility/sharedLabSpace/liquidnitrogen.md

 If you plan to use a large volume of LN2 or will need it multiple times in a week, please let us know a week in advance.
 This gives us time to order an additional tank, as necessary.

+To help defray costs, MSC community members will be asked to replace a 230 liter tank after each fifth 5-liter dewar used.

 ## Purposes:
 - Sample transport, nucleotide extractions, field sampling